 Puppies are needy little creatures—they're babies, after all.
-This might mean sacrificing some social plans after you bring your dog home, to put your pup's needs first, but it goes beyond that.
-According to Askeland, it's important to have a human support system around if you're raising a puppy or getting used to any new dog, because odds are there will be times when you need to be able to turn to someone you trust for help.
+This might mean sacrificing some social plans after you bring your dog home, to put your furry friend's needs first, but it goes beyond that.
+According to Askeland, it's important to have a human support system around also, if you're raising a puppy or getting used to any new dog, because odds are there will be times when you need to be able to turn to some dog lovers you trust for help.

 "Getting a puppy is an exciting and fun adventure, but it can also be stressful because of the time commitment and necessity of arranging your schedule around the puppy," she says.
 "Until your puppy is fully potty trained and able to be left along for longer periods of time, you'll need to be close to home or have a reliable person to help you out."